n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/AWSSQS/README.md

 ## Example Usage

-This workflow allows you to send updates about the position of the ISS every minute to a  queue using the AWS SQS node.
-You can also find the [workflow](https://n8n.io/workflows/762) on n8n.io.
+This workflow allows you to send position updates of the ISS every minute to a queue using the AWS SQS node.
+You can also find the [workflow](https://n8n.io/workflows/1047) on n8n.io.
 This example usage workflow uses the following nodes.
 - [Cron](../../core-nodes/Cron/README.md)
 - [HTTP Request](../../core-nodes/HTTPRequest/README.md)
 - [Set](../../core-nodes/Set/README.md)